 Johnnie Winona Ross is very interested in the nature of painting, and in process.
 His vocabulary is rich in paradoxical components that imbue his quiet, pristine surfaces with a tension of both chance and structure.
 I am very moved by this.
 They are strong, yet personal; formalistic, yet profoundly spiritual.

-The process of painting, scraping and repainting establishes a subliminal dynamic between counteractive elements --presence/absence, structure/freedom, resistance/release, richness/ austerity -- so that the painting itself becomes an elegant and sensuously integrated expression of oppositions.
-The viewer is quietly entranced by the purity of form, light and the suggestion of what lies beneath; the artists’ process, his hand.
+This process of painting, scraping and repainting establishes a subliminal dynamic between counteractive elements - presence/absence, structure/freedom, resistance/release, richness/ austerity-that ultimately allows an elegant integration of romantic irony to permeate his surfaces.
+The viewer is quietly entranced by his purity of form, light and the suggestion of what lies beneath.
+This is the artist's process, his hand.

 "....Repeating the mark, or the drip, scraping, burnishing, builds a physical history within the painting …… when you see worn stone steps, whether at an Anasazi site, or the Met, it is interesting to consider the scores of people that have used or are using the steps in roughly the same way; or seeing the keys on an old piano, worn with use.
 You realize that you are just part of the stream of history, a large or small part, but you are only moving through.”